JuusolaLab/High-frequency-jumping/model/README.md

 # Model
 # Overview
- full Musca model for photoreceptor-LMC
+Musca model for simulating photoreceptor and LMC responses for given input.
+As an example we replicate Figure 4.

 # Hardware requirements